-- The MAC address of the trusted device (and it will be the non-resolvable address if the connection was originally established by the central device using its resolvable key - like iOS devices). - A 16 byte key, eDIV and eRAND for the long term key, called LTK.
+- The MAC address of the trusted device (and it will be the non-resolvable address if the connection was originally established by the central device using its resolvable key like iOS devices). - A 16-byte key, eDIV and eRAND for the long term key, called LTK.
 Up to 2 instances of this LTK can be stored.
 One which is supplied by the central device and the other is the one supplied by the peripheral.
-This means in a connection, the device will check which role (peripheral or central) it is connected as and pick the appropriate key for subsequent encryption requests.
-For example, the BL600 is aleays a peripheral device so it will not store the key supplied by the central device after a bonding.
-This means in BL600 when invoking the function BleBondingIsTrusted() the parameter 'fAsCentral' must be set to non-zero. - The size of the long term key. - A flag to indictate if the LTK is authenticated Man-In-The-Middle (MITM) protection. - A 16 byte Indentity Resolving Key (IRK). - A 16 byte Connection Signature Resolving Key (CSRK)
+This means in a connection, the device will check which role (peripheral or central) it is connected as and pick the appropriate key for subsequent encryption requests. - The size of the long term key. - A flag to indicate if the LTK is authenticated Man-In-The-Middle (MITM) protection. - A 16-byte Identity Resolving Key (IRK). - A 16-byte Connection Signature Resolving Key (CSRK)

-Bonding Table Types: Rolling & Persist
+5.13.1 Bonding Table Types: Rolling & Persist